Brisbane Water National Park: Environmental threats

-Park Management
+Park management

-The management of Brisbane Water National Park is by the National Parks and Wildlife Service (NPWS), under the Office of Environment and Heritage.
+Brisbane Water National Park is under the jurisdiction of the NSW National Parks and Wildlife Service, under the Office of Environment & Heritage.
 Park management is vital in conserving biodiversity by offering physical protection to vulnerable and endangered wildlife.
 This refuge for Australian native plants, animals, and ecosystems allows research programs and conservation initiatives to be undertaken such as weeding and pest control programs to restore native habitats.
 Fire management strategies are developed in the balance of protecting life, Aboriginal sites, historical sites, and natural processes.
 The areas surrounding the national park on plateaus was easily settled, therefore the remaining area originally reserved for parkland was limited to remnant areas on the plateau and areas of the catchments in Mooney Mooney, Patonga, and Mullet Creeks, because these areas remained inaccessible for settlement, they are generally harder for access.
 The locations of settlements mean the national park is hemmed in on two sides by development.
 The threats to the park caused by intensive agricultural, urban, and industrial development on the boundaries and headwaters make the management of the park difficult, and are increasing over time with continual development proposals such as those on the Kariong and Somersby plateaus which are in various catchment areas of the park.
 The following are some of the other management issues in the park.
 Woy Woy refuse tip is an inholding within the park which is a particular management issue as it is within the Patonga Creek Catchment.
 Agricultural, industrial, and domestic runoff from surrounding developments have long term harmful impacts on aquatic plant communities.
 Weeds also spread down creek lines from runoff.
 Fire suppression and management trails need to be planned so potential impacts and erosion which leads to sedimentation of creeks is minimised.
 Dirt bikes and four wheel drive access to the park is not permitted.
 Physical damage to plants and soils occurs and erosion has further impacts.
 Their access is hard to manage as many possible entry points are available.